AdobeDocs/experience-platform.de-DE/help/data-science-workspace/home.md

 ### Operationalisierung

 Wenn Sie mit Ihrem Rezept zufrieden sind, ist es nur ein paar Klicks, einen intelligenten Dienst zu schaffen.
 Keine Programmierung erforderlich - Sie können es selbst machen, ohne einen Entwickler oder Ingenieur zu benennen.
-Veröffentlichen Sie den intelligenten Dienst schließlich bei Adobe IO, damit Ihr Digital Experience Team ihn nutzen kann.
+Veröffentlichen Sie den intelligenten Dienst schließlich auf Adobe IO und es ist für Ihr digitales Erlebnis-Team nutzbar.

 <!--You can also publish your intelligent service to the Service Gallery, where it's available to specific people, specific organizations, or everyone who develops data solutions on Adobe Experience Platform.
 You can even share it with your external partners, and they can share their intelligent service with you.
 And the next time you're starting a new recipe, you can check the Service Gallery to see if there's a similar intelligent service you can use to get started. -->